 Hot Pot equipments

-The first thing is to prepare is the equipments, mainly refers to the pot and the heater.
-You can choose to purchase a electric cooker with the pot like this Shabu Shabu Hot Pot, Electric Mongolian Hot Pot W/DIVIDER.
-But show cooker is not recommended for hot pot since the time needed is a little bit long.
-This time, I use a outdoor stove, which is bought for making videos.
-For the pot, we recommend using a wider pot so all of the hot pot participant can blanching their favorite ingredients simultaneously.
-Usually we serve only one type of broth, but if you are caring to serve two types of broth, this pot can be a great helper.
+The first thing is to prepare is the equipment, mainly refers to the pot and the heater.
+You can choose to purchase an electric cooker with the pot.
+(Click here to see some Hot pot ideas for your kitchen. – Opens in new tab.)
+But show cooker is not recommended for hot pot since the time needed is a little bit longer.
+This time, I use an outdoor stove, which is bought for making videos.
+For the pot, we recommend using a wider pot so all of the hot pot participants can be blanching their favorite ingredients simultaneously.

-In addition you need longer chopsticks to avoid be burnt from the pot and the splashes.
-Hot pot scoop and strainer can help to hold fragile ingredients.
+In addition, you need longer chopsticks to avoid being burnt from the pot and the splashes.
+(Click here to see some suggestions for cooking utensils for your kitchen. – Opens in new tab.)

 Cook’s Note before staring